Dynamic Debt Swapping in Financial Networks: Debt Swap Dynamics

 \begin{proof} For each semi-active swap of this kind, one of two possible events occurs: Either (1) an incoming non-active saturated edge of $v$ is changed to an active (non-saturated) one, or (2) an incoming active edge of $v$ with positive payment is changed to a non-active one with 0 payment.
 In a non-active swap, a sequential composition of both events occurs: An incoming non-active saturated edge of $v$ is changed directly to a non-active one with 0 payments.

 In a semi-positive swap, the payment on every edge can only weakly increase.
 No edge gets saturated (this would end the period).
 Hence, no active edge can become non-active (neither saturated, nor with 0 payments).
-Thus, events (1) and (2) cannot re-occur for an incoming edge of $v$.
-As such, there can be at most $2 \cdot |E^-(v)|$ events for node $v$ in the period and, hence, at most $2 \cdot |E^-(v)|$ many non-active or semi-active extension swaps with $v$ as the non-profiting creditor. \end{proof}
+Events (1) and (2) cannot re-occur for an incoming edge of $v$.
+There are at most $2 \cdot |E^-(v)|$ events for node $v$ in the period, and at most $2 \cdot |E^-(v)|$ many non-active or semi-active extension swaps with $v$ as the non-profiting creditor. \end{proof}

-As a consequence, from an initial network with $m$ edges, there are at most $O(m^2)$ saturating, non-active, or semi-active extension swaps.
+Hence, from an initial network with $m$ edges, there are at most $O(m^2)$ saturating, non-active, or semi-active extension swaps.
 The challenge lies in bounding the number of active extension swaps.
 We define a \emph{phase} as a sequence of consecutive active extension swaps.
 For bounding the length of swap sequences to a polynomial, Observation~\ref{obs:saturating} and Lemma~\ref{lem:non-semi-active} allow to restrict attention to the number of swaps in a single phase.

 Recall that the set of active edges is cycle-free.
-Moreover, every node has at most one outgoing active edge.
-Consequently, the set of active edges forms a forest of in-trees.
+Every node has at most one outgoing active edge.
+Consequently, the set of active edges forms a forest of in-trees, where all edges are directed towards the parent node.
 We denote the set of these in-trees by $\mathcal{T}$.
 In an active extension swap, the active path $P$ runs from $v_1$ to $v_2$.
-As such, we can only have extension swaps where all four banks involved in the swap are in the same tree $T \in \mathcal{T}$, and the non-profiting creditor $v_2 \in T$ is an ancestor of all $v_1, u_1, u_2 \in T$.
+As such, we can only have active extension swaps where all four banks involved in the swap are in the same tree $T \in \mathcal{T}$, and the non-profiting creditor $v_2 \in T$ is an ancestor of all $v_1, u_1, u_2 \in T$.

 We first focus on sequences of active extension swaps that strictly improve a given bank $v$.
-Afterwards, we consider the more general case of arbitrary active extension swaps.
+Afterwards, we consider the more general case of arbitrary active extension swaps, where we do not condition on a particular bank benefiting.